PostHog/posthog.com/contents/handbook/company/security.md

 Our latest [security report](https://drive.google.com/file/d/1hSW8roswMjVn0HReVOs1lQFo3O9ToqXh/view?usp=share_link) is publicly available (covering controls as of February 28th, 2023).

 We are currently in the process of obtaining our Type II certification, and anticipate our report will be available in July.
-If a customer requires a bridge letter in the meantime, they should email privacy@posthog.com.
+If a customer requires a bridge letter in the meantime, you can find one [here](https://drive.google.com/file/d/1SaUr47ZBIspWCaTBHmCB0jdHR3bkD1HS/view?usp=sharing).

 ### Policies